Currently Enrolling Trials

 Hypotension (low blood pressure) has been frequently reported in patients receiving intravenous iron, and may be related to the rate of administration of Venofer and to the total dose received.
 As a result, caution should be taken to ensure that Venofer is administered as directed.

 Adverse reactions noted in the three Venofer trials include the following (reported by more than 5 percent of the treated patients):

 - hypotension (36 percent)

 Additionally, serious hypersensitivity reactions have been reported in patients receiving therapy with iron carbohydrate complexes.
 While fatal hypersensitivity reactions have not been observed in Venofer clinical trials, physician vigilance is advised while any patient is receiving an intravenous iron product.

 Three trials were conducted to assess the safety and effectiveness of Venofer.
 Two trials were conducted in the United States and one was conducted in South Africa.

-Study C was a multicenter, open-label, two period (treatment followed by observation period) trial in iron deficient hemodialysis patients.
+Study C was a multicenter, open-label, two-period (treatment followed by observation period) trial in iron deficient hemodialysis patients.
 Venofer was administered in doses of 100 mg during sequential dialysis sessions until a pre-determined, calculated total dose of iron was administered.
-Twenty-seven patients (20%) were receiving erythropoietin treatment at trial entry, and they continued to receive the same erythropoietin dose for the duration of the trial.
-Significant increases from baseline in mean hemoglobin, hematocrit, serum ferritin, and serum transferrin saturation were observed at week two of the observation period, and these values remained significantly increased at week four. (from FDA label)
+Twenty-seven patients (20 percent) were receiving erythropoietin treatment at trial entry and they continued to receive the same erythropoietin dose for the duration of the trial.
+Significant increases from baseline in mean hemoglobin, hematocrit, serum ferritin and serum transferrin saturation were observed at week 2 of the observation period and these values remained significantly increased at week 4 (from FDA label).